 We aim to help people stay living at home safely or in their own communities.
 This website lists a range of services and organisations to support you with this.

 If you have already considered all the support to help you live independently and feel you cannot manage at home, you could also consider extra housing care, supported living, housing realted support and shared lives.

-If you are looking for a care home placement, and none of these options are possible for you, contact the County Council by calling 0300 500 80 80.
+If you are considering a care home placement, and do not feel that any of the above options are possible for you, please contact the County Council by calling 0300 500 80 80.
 You will be offered a care and support assessment to find out what are the best options to meet your needs.